AwesomesauceLabs/piglet-manual/index.md

     yet.
 Unity requires certain operations (e.g. texture uploads to the GPU, mesh creation) to be performed on the main Unity thread, so it is possible for runtime imports to cause "hiccups" during game execution.
+-   **"Linear" color space mode is not yet supported**.
+Currently, Piglet does not import linear textures correctly (e.g. normal maps) when the color space mode is set to `Linear` under `Edit -> Project Settings... -> Player -> PC, Mac & Linux Standalone -> Other Settings -> Color Space`.
+    The textures will appear too dark/shiny.
+Until this issue is fixed, you will get better results by setting the color space mode to `Gamma` instead.

 # Installation